 symptoms in sick people.

-Homeopathic remedies are carefully chosen substances that are highly diluted in alcohol or distilled water and ultimately, not even a molecule of the original substance remains in the remedy; but nanoparticles—which have very large surface area related to volume—still have effect owing to a physics-based “quantum structure” explanation, in which information in the water—an energy “footprint” and vibration of the substance—is transferred through a succession, a banging
+Homeopathic remedies are carefully chosen substances that are serially diluted in alcohol or distilled water and ultimately, not even a molecule of the original substance remains in the remedy; but nanoparticles—which have very large surface area related to volume—still have effect owing to a physics-based “quantum structure” explanation, in which information in the water—an energy “footprint” and vibration of the substance—is transferred through a succession, a banging

 method of shaking.
 Thus the energy could be sustained over time and transferred to the patient.
+The remedy is thus one that is potentized ( rather than being a large amount of the chosen substance), and transformed into a mechanism of healing.

 Historically then, the concept of “doctrine of similars” (proving the value of a medicine by testing it on healthy individuals) is identified with Hippocrates in 400 BC, when he prescribed a small dose of mandrake root to treat mania, knowing it to produce mania in much larger doses.
 Correspondingly, in the 16th century, Paracelsus, a Swiss physician, alchemist, and astrologer of the German Renaissance, wrote “similia similibus curantur” (close to Hahnemann’s subjunctive), commonly translated as “what makes a man ill also cures him.”